Top

 Is sleep affecting your weight?

 Have you ever considered if lack of sleep is affecting your weight?
 Well, if you ever find yourself perusing the contents of the fridge or bread bin after a night of interrupted sleep, you will know.
 Subjectively, we all report feeling hungrier after a bad sleep.
 Why we are more hungry is complicated, and still being researched.
-But we all experience physiological responses to lack of sleep.
-Amongst these responses are changes to the secretion of hormones involved in appetite control.

 Sleep and Insulin

 When we are sleep deprived we are less effective at absorbing glucose from the bloodstream into our cells.
 Usually insulin is secreted when we eat.
 Insulin acts as a carrier of glucose from the bloodstream into the cell, and is necessary for uptake of proteins too.
 When we are tired our cells don’t seem to respond to insulin in the normal way.
 Our cells seem to become resistant to insulin.
 It’s a little like if you were to ignore the postman who has a package for you, and is knocking on your door.
-You don’t answer and the postman leaves the package behind.
+You don’t answer, and the postman leaves the package behind.
 When the cell doesn’t open and let insulin deliver glucose, the insulin and the glucose are left circulating in the blood stream.
 Too much circulating of either compound is not considered healthy.

 Women, particularly, seem to experience higher circulating levels of insulin, and may eat more because their insulin resistant cells are still craving glucose to fuel cell functions.

-Leptin and Ghrelin
+Leptin and Ghrelin and Cholecystokinin (CCK)

 Endocannabinoids